rien333/numbersense-vae/thesis/README.md

-    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (requiring both arithmetic and iterative attention to all group members, see J. Zhang, Ma, et al.
-    2016, and @detection2016unconstrained) or segmenting techniques
-    (e.g. Chattopadhyay et al. 2016).
+    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all group members, see J. Zhang, Ma, et al. 2016; J. Zhang, Sclaroff, et al. 2016) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
 Instead, we want to our model to operate in an autonomous and purely sensory fashion.